imagej/imagej.github.io/pages/Logging.md

 description: test description
 ---

-If you are a Java developer, then it is very likely you *love* logging.
+{% include DevelopMenu content="tutorials" %}If you are a Java developer, then it is very likely you *love* logging.
 At least, that's the conclusion new Java developers inevitably must draw, based on the fact that 97.3% of all Java libraries in the wild are logging frameworks.
 Given the jungle of logging complexity out there, it's easy to get confused about how logging works for any given project, and in fact how logging works in general across the Java software ecosystem.
 Fortunately, this friendly wiki page is here to help you understand logging once and for all.

 ## What is logging?